forestgrape/coronavirus/index.md

 * These are <strong>hypothesis</strong> and <strong>research ideas</strong> but <strong>not</strong> double checked facts.

 ### Recent Updates
-- 28.3.20: Sections Model and Evidence from Biological Properties partly redone
+- 28.3.20: Sections 'Model' and 'Evidence' from Biological Properties partly redone
 - 27.3.20: References redone.
 Named by correspondence author instead of numbered.
 - 27/28.3.20: Public Advice extended and clarified.
 - 25/26/27.3.20:  Corrected and looked up aerosol/particulate inhalation.
     In the first version, I had written that aerosols don't enter the lung.
 Aerosols DO enter the lung.
 The train of thought yielding this: Entering the lung is halfway entering the body.
 So there must have been enough evolutionary pressure to prevent this.
-This is [at least] double wrong:
+This is double wrong:
     1. The evolutionary roots of the lung are the alimentary system, so substances coming in were just cleared down.
-Even as lung and alimentary separated this stayed.
+Even as the lung and the alimentary separated this process stayed.
 As we often do too, evolution usually gradually bends things right, rather than rebuilding from scratch.
-    2. The lungs developed before we were upright and in the original case the clearance of aerosols is early and very good; shown for mice in [Kleinstreuer](#kleinstreuer).
+    2. The lung developed before we were upright and in the original case the clearance of aerosols is early and very good; shown for mice in [Kleinstreuer](#kleinstreuer).
 Ciliate based movement works even uphill, as ski tourers know.
 But there are limits.
 A workaround evolved: in humans, smallest particulates are cleared by macrophages [citation to be added].

 ### Public Advice
 Do NOT take Covid-19 lightly: it can be very serious in short-term and if there are possible long-term effects is unknown.